MerosCrypto/Meros/docs/Protocol/Syncing.md

 `BlockHeaderRequest` and `BlockBodyRequest` both have a message length of 48 bytes; the Block's 48-byte hash.
 The expected response to a `BlockHeaderRequest` is a `BlockHeader` with the requested BlockHeader.
 The expected response to a `BlockBodyRequest` is a `BlockBody` containing the requested Block's body.

+### SketchHashesRequest and SketchHashes

+`SketchHashesRequest` has a message length of 48-bytes; the Block's 48-byte hash.
+The expected response is a `SketchHashes` containing the sketch hashes for the specified Block. `SketchHashes` has a variable message length; the 4-byte amount of hashes and each 8-byte hash.

+### SketchHashRequest

+`SketchHashRequest` has a message length of 56-bytes; the Block's 48-byte hash and the 8-byte sketch hash.
+The expected response is a `VerificationPacket` containing the VerificationPacket which created the specified sketch hash in the specified Block.

 ### VerificationPacketRequest

-`VerificationPacketRequest` has a message length of 96 bytes; the hash of the Block the VerificationPacket is archived in, and the hash of the Transaction it includes Verifications for.
+`VerificationPacketRequest` has a message length of 96 bytes; the hash of the Block the VerificationPacket is archived in and the hash of the Transaction it includes Verifications for.
 The expected response is a `VerificationPacket` for the specified Transaction including the Verifications archived in the specified Block.

 ### TransactionRequest